Generic Name: erlotinib (er-LOE-ti-nib)

 - Erlotinib should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Erlotinib may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if erlotinib is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while you are taking erlotinib.

 Possible side effects of erlotinib: